Softcatala/transcribe-service/README.md

 # Introduction

-Simple web service that receives files and has a batch proces to transcribe then.
+Simple web service that receives files and has a batch process to transcribe them.

 # Description of system